thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
-- Rising river levels this evening may lead to flooding.
+- High river levels this morning may lead to flooding.

-Flooding is possible from the afternoon of 09 December 2025 .
+Flooding is possible from the morning of 10 Dec 2025.

 Flooding of low lying land and roads is possible, especially in the Rushey area.
-Further rainfall is forecast over the next 24 hours.
+The weather is forecast to be predominantly dry with isolated showers.

-We are monitoring rainfall and river levels .
+We are monitoring rainfall and river levels.

-Avoid low lying roads near rivers, which may be flooded .
+Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 19:00 on 10 Dec 2025 or as the situation changes.

 - Flood alert: Severn estuary from Gloucester to Sharpness
 - Higher than normal tides may lead to flooding over the next few days.